iterative/dvc.org/content/docs/command-reference/exp/branch.md

 `dvc exp branch` is useful for several scenarios, including:

-- To make one or more experiments persistent without applying them to the workspace, so they can be
+- To make one or more experiments persistent (without changing the workspace), so they can be
   [stored and shared](https://dvc.org/doc/use-cases/sharing-data-and-model-files)
   in a normal Git+DVC workflow;
-- In cases where it's not possible to `dvc exp apply` an experiment directly;
+- As a step towards recreating a past experiment (along with `git branch/rebase`) once `dvc exp apply` is no longer possible;
 - To preserve checkpoints as independent commits in the project's Git history

 To switch into the new branch, use `git checkout branch` and `dvc checkout`.
 Or